Call for Abstract

 Generally accepted principles suggest that patient involvement should extend well beyond consideration as research subjects.
 Patients are key stakeholders in all aspects of trial design & execution.
 Patient-centric drug development also offers a huge opportunity to define meaningful outcomes from the patient perspective, as a way to ensure the needs and priorities of patient populations are reflected in research.
 Although efforts are made to control risks to clinical trial participants, some risk may be unavoidable because of the uncertainty inherent in clinical research involving new medical products.
 It's important, therefore, that people make their decision to participate in a clinical trial only after they have a full understanding of the entire process and the risks that may be involved.

-- Track 5-4Creating patient centric trials using disruptive approaches to overcome barriers
+- Track 5-3Creating patient centric trials using disruptive approaches to overcome barriers

-HIV clinical trials are research studies that look at new ways to prevent, detect, or treat HIV/AIDS.
-Clinical trials are the fastest way to determine if new medical approaches to HIV/AIDS are safe and effective in people. clinical trials under way include studies of new HIV medicines, studies of vaccines to prevent or treat HIV, and studies of medicines to treat infections related to HIV.
+HIV clinical trials are research studies done to look at new ways to prevent, detect, or treat HIV.
+Clinical trials are the safest and fastest way to determine if new medical approaches to HIV prevention or treatment are safe and effective in people.
+All the medicines used to prevent and treat HIV in the United States were first studied in clinical trials.
+Examples of HIV clinical trials are, studies of new medicines to treat HIV, studies of vaccines to prevent or treat HIV, studies of medicines to treat infections related to HIV

 There are several types of cancer clinical trials, including treatment trials, prevention trials, screening trials, and supportive and palliative care trials.
 Each type of trial is designed to answer different research questions and will help researchers learn things that will help people in the future.